JOIN THE GROUP

 Beyond the above scientific and this-is-how-my-brain-functions points, I place a high value on work–life balance, admittedly with a strong emphasis on the life side (see also here for more information).
 To put it bluntly, I work to live, not the other way around.
 I treat my job as, at most, a 9–16 office job, and I organise my professional life accordingly.
 I am aware that this is not how most scientists work: however, I am not most scientists, and since this approach has worked well for me so far, I see no reason to change it.

 As a consequence of all the above, I am not actively looking to build a large group or, especially, recruit an army of students for the sake of growth.
-I take on very few people, and only when there is a clear scientific rationale and strong mutual fit.
-This is a conscious choice, not a temporary constraint.
-That being said, if you are an exceptional researcher, the scientific and personal fit is good, and none of the above has put you off, I would be genuinely happy to welcome you to my group! 😉
+I take on very few people in my group, and only when there is a clear scientific rationale and strong mutual fit.
+This is a conscious choice.
+That being said, once someone joins my group, I am fully invested in their scientific and professional development, while respecting their time and strongly encouraging a healthy work-life balance.
+And yes, we also have fun doing science (most of the time)!
+Therefore if you are an exceptional researcher or student, the scientific and personal fit is good, and most importantly none of the above has put you off, I would be genuinely happy to welcome you to my group! 😉

 POSTDOCS